appactions/appactions/docs/development.md

 # Development

-## Commands

-`yarn dev:cypress`: Develop `cypress-app-actions`.
-Starts the kitchensink and the browser extension in watch mode.
+Just run `yarn dev` in the root directory, and select the project you want to develop.

+# Publish

+Run `yarn build` in the root directory. `cypress-app-actions` will be packed in the `publish/` directory, ready to be released.